 In Alberta, there is a huge gap in queer and trans health research.
 The QTHC is working to help close that gap through a range of internal and collaborative research initiatives.
 You can learn more about some of these initiatives by checking out the links below.

 The QTHC is committed to the principles of community-based participatory research.
 This includes ensuring that our research initiatives reflect the needs shared by the community, that our research projects are designed and led by community, and that all results are shared with community in an accessible way.
-We also ensure that results are shared with decision-makers to inform improved policy, programming, and practice, to ensure that community members have better access to the care and services they need.
+We also ensure that results are shared with decision-makers and healthcare providers to inform improved policy, programming, and practice, to ensure that community members have better access to the care and services they need.

 COMMUNITY-BASED RESEARCH PROJECTS